Building Big in Pennsylvania

 Governor Shapiro knows Pennsylvanians travel on our roads, bridges, and public transit systems every day to go to work, see friends and family, and explore the Commonwealth.
 The Governor is focused on fixing our essential infrastructure and supporting good-paying jobs.

-An infographic reads "In the first six months in the Shapiro administration we've: fixed more than 1,168 miles of Pennsylvania roads, repaired 74 bridges, and put out more than 403 bridge repair projects to bid by PennDOT."
+An infographic that reads "In the first year of the Shapiro Administration we've: fixed more than 6,531 miles of Pennsylvania roads, more than in 2022, repaired 74 bridges, and put out more than 587 bridge repair projects to bid by PennDOT."

 Governor Shapiro led a coordinated state, local, and federal response to reopen I-95 safely and just 12 days after it collapsed.